California Financial Assistance Programs.

 Assistance and grants are available in all cities and counties throughout California, including Los Angeles, San Diego, and San Francisco.
-In addition to the programs below, find organizations and charities in California that can provide help with paying bills.
+In addition to the programs below, find organizations as well as charities in California that can provide help with paying bills, rent, deposit or mortgage payments, transportation, medical care, and other expenses.

 Community Services & Development (CSD) is a department of the California Health and Human Services Agency.
 The CSD department manages various federal programs that help lower income families achieve and maintain self-sufficiency, assists with rent, helps them with paying their home energy bills, and also aids them in finding and residing in housing.
 In addition, CSD administers a state-funded Naturalization Services Program that will assist legal permanent residents in obtaining citizenship.
 Dial (866) 675-6623.
 Programs offered include :